abhishekk-1729/Library-management-api_2020CE10211_Final/README.md

   Replace `:id` with the ID of the book you want to update.

 That's it!
 You should now be able to run and use the Library Management API.
 Happy coding!

+6. How the body of post/put look like:

+  {
+    "title": "The Alchemist",
+    "authorName": "Paulo Coelho",
+    "publication": "HarperCollins",
+    "description": "The Alchemist is a novel by Brazilian author Paulo Coelho that was first published in 1988.
+Originally written in Portuguese, it became a widely translated international bestseller.", "price": 200,
+    "available": true,
+    "quantity": 5
+  }